w303972870/w303972870/README.md

 <br/>
 <b>A Simple Man</b><br/>
 - 🔭 Where there is a will ， there is a way.<br/>
-- 🌱 The more alternative，the more difficult the choice.<br/>
+- 🌱 People with tact have less to retract.<br/>
 - 👯 Cease to struggle and you cease to live.<br/>
 - 🤔 Victory wont come to me unless I go to it. <br/>